GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 | `\'`   | Single quote   |
 | `\"`   | Double quote   |

-## Identifier

-Identifier is a name used to identify a data such as variable, function, object, class, namespace and more.
-In another word, it is just a (user-defined) name.
-There are rules identifier has to observe:

-* First character is only allowed to have an alphabet letters and underscore `_`.
-* Beside the first character may use alphabet letters, digits, or underscores.
-* Black spaces are prohibited.

 ## Data Type

-Data-type is one of the important factor in the C-based programming languages.
-Each data-type has its defined byte size to store data, thus results memory and time efficiency when processing the script.
+Data type is one of the important factor which determines type and byte size of the data.
+A well-implemented data type can results memory and time efficiency when processing the script.

 C++ programming language have several number of pre-defined type identifier as follows: